neerajt/HPLMinecraftClass/teleporting/README.md

 # Setting Checkpoints

-We may want to save some coordinates to telport back to them later.
+We may want to save some coordinates to teleport back to them later.
 For example, where Home is.